openstack/ironic/doc/source/contributor/releasing.rst

   Combine release notes if necessary (for example, a release note for a feature and another release note to add to that feature may be combined).

-* For Ironic releases only, not Ironic-inspector releases: if any new API microversions have been added since the last release, update the REST API version history (``doc/source/contributor/webapi-version-history.rst``) to indicate that they were part of the new release.
+* For Ironic releases only: if any new API microversions have been added since the last release, update the REST API version history (``doc/source/contributor/webapi-version-history.rst``) to indicate that they were part of the new release.